 SELECT username, password FROM table WHERE category = 'I23' --+' AND released = 1;

 The injection will terminate the possible execution of the rest of the query.
-We will see detailed approach in exploitation part of the blog.
+We will see detailed approach in the exploitation part of the blog.

 Most people think that implementing a Firewall, IDS, and encryption through Secure socket layer (SSL) protects them from injection vulnerabilities.